chisandrei/cognitive-service-demo/README.md

 ## Starting the application

-To start the application you need to configure a datasource that will provide the user interface with a list of picture objects.
+To start the application you need to configure a data source that will provide the user interface with a list of picture objects.

-We can configure the datasource based on a list of URLs pointing to pictures.
+We can configure the data source based on a list of URLs pointing to pictures.
 The class `CSExamplesData` provides an example of pictures from [unsplash.com](https://unsplash.com/).
-In case you have an API key for the Face API you can configure the datasource just with the URL for the pictures.
+In case you have an API key for the Face API you can configure the data source just with the URL for the pictures.
 The Face API will then be used to locate faces within the given picture.

 ```
 CSFaceApiClient defaultKey: Clipboard clipboardText asString.